gb8may/k8s-demo-gb8may/README.md

 # k8s-demo-gb8may

 Demo using Kubernetes with Nginx Ingress

-Cluster was created by using this command
+Create your cluster using this script:

-az aks create \
-    --resource-group gb8mayRG \
-    --name gb8mayaks \
-    --node-count 2 \
-    --enable-addons monitoring \
-    --generate-ssh-keys
+aks-create.sh

-To start you Kubernetes dashboard:
+Start you Kubernetes dashboard using this script:

 bash k8s-dashboard.sh